0.3 - Method summary

 The results of the Bilan Carbone® can feed into regulatory reporting (BEGES‑R in France, CSRD in Europe).

-Low‑carbon transition approaches advance organisations along their transition pathway.
-These approaches generally follow a structured process in several key steps, presented in a “ transition pathway ”.
-Each organisation adapts this pathway to its profile and maturity, thereby ensuring its own transition to a low‑carbon model.
+Low-carbon transition initiatives advance organisations on their transition pathway.
+These initiatives, in general, follow a structured process in several key steps, presented in a “ transition pathway ”.
+Each organisation adapts this pathway to its profile and maturity, thereby ensuring its own transition to a low-carbon model.
 Details can be found in the full guide.

 Detailed and additional information

-This summary is an overview of the Bilan Carbone® method.
-For more details, consult the full guide here: bilancarbone-methode.com.
+This summary is an abstract of the Bilan Carbone® method.
+For more details, consult the guide in full here: bilancarbone-methode.com.

-The document is organised by stage, sections are hierarchical, the search functionality allows quick access to information, and bibliographic redirects smooth the experience.
+The document is organised by step, sections are hierarchical, the search feature allows quick access to information, and bibliographic redirects smooth the experience.
 This format allows both a more organised overall reading and a more efficient targeted reading, for example, by referring to the table of contents.

 Conclusion

-Bilan Carbone® is an essential method for organisations wishing to reduce their environmental impact and effectively steer their low‑carbon transition.
-By following the stages (from engagement to action), and the defined maturity criteria, organisations can take internal decisions, demonstrate their commitments externally and progress in their low‑carbon transition pathways.
+The Bilan Carbone® is an essential method for organisations wishing to reduce their environmental impact and effectively steer their low-carbon transition.
+By following the steps (from engagement to action), and the defined maturity criteria, organisations can make internal decisions, demonstrate their commitments externally and progress in their low-carbon transition pathways.

 All information on the operational boundary is documented and Do you have a comprehension question?Consult the FAQ .
 The method is living and therefore likely to evolve (clarifications, additions): find the.